Bachelor of Nursing/Bachelor of Public Health and Health Promotion

 Course structure

-To complete the Bachelor of Nursing/Bachelor of Public Health and Health Promotion students must attain 32 credit points.
-Units (think of units as 'subjects') may be worth 1 or 2 credit points - click on each unit to check its credit point value in the course structure below.
+To complete the Bachelor of Nursing/Bachelor of Public Health and Health Promotion students must pass 32 credit points.
+Units (think of units as 'subjects') may be worth 1 or 2 credit points - select each unit to check its credit point value in the course structure below.
 Students choose to study 4 credit points per trimester and usually undertake two trimesters each year.
 All units in this course are core units and are compulsory.

 The course consists of 32 credit points of study which includes the following: